 Understanding Why Fluid Can Accumulate in the Ears

-There are many reasons why fluid can accumulate in the middle ear space.
 Here is a review of some of the reasons why fluid can pool in the middle ear.

 One of the most common reasons is the anatomy and the size of the head.
 In children, their eustachian tube can be in a more horizontal plane than a vertical plane.
 In these cases, the middle ear fluid is not able to drain because of gravity and the horizontal plane.
-Children also tend to have a smaller eustachian tube than adults, which can affect the movement of middle ear fluid.
+Children also tend to have a smaller opening of the eustachian tube than adults, which can affect the movement of middle ear fluid.

 Another reason why fluid can accumulate is due to inflammation of the middle ear space.
 If the eustachian tube is also inflamed or swollen, the middle ear fluid will not be able to properly drain down the tube therefore causing an accumulation of fluid behind the eardrum.